commercialhaskell/stack/doc/commands/ghci_command.md

 *   If there are multiple definitions for the `Main` module, Stack will ask you to select one from a list of options.
-Pass the `--main-is <target>` option to specific which `Main` module to load.
+Pass the `--main-is <target>` option to specify which `Main` module to load.

 Stack combines all of the GHC options of components.